 General rules.
-In general, adjusted net income is the amount of a private foundation's gross income that is more than the expenses of earning the income.
-The modifications and exclusions explained below are applied to gross income and expenses in figuring adjusted net income.
+In general, adjusted net income is the amount of a private foundation's gross income that is more

 For income and expenses, include on each line of column (c) only that portion of the amount from column (a) that is applicable to the adjusted net income computation.